keboola/connection-docs/index.md

 - Visit our main web page at [www.keboola.com](http://www.keboola.com/).
 - Send us your request for a new or updated project feature to [wishlist@keboola.com](mailto:wishlist@keboola.com).

-Not sure where to start?
-If you are new to Keboola Connection and want a brief orientation to the Keboola ecosystem, please check out our [overview](/overview/) or [tutorial](/overview/tutorial/) for some hands on experience on using KBC.

 To get in touch with our **partners**, please use the following contact information:

 - If in Europe, write to [cz.support@keboola.com](mailto:cz.support@keboola.com).
 - If in North America, write to [support.ca@keboola.com](mailto:support.ca@keboola.com).
 - If in Asia, write to [apac.support@keboola.com](mailto:apac.support@keboola.com).

+Not sure where to start?
+If you are new to KBC and want a **brief orientation** to the Keboola ecosystem, please check out our [overview](/overview/) or [tutorial](/overview/tutorial/) for some hands on experience on using KBC.